Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: The deformation problem

-is an isomorphism if $k \in \N$, $\alpha \in (0,1)$, $\delta < 0$ and $|\delta| \ll 1$. \\
+is an isomorphism if $k \in \N$, $\alpha \in (0,1)$, $\delta < 0$ and $|\delta| \ll 1$.

 If one is only interested in the Fredholm properties of the Laplacian, it is sufficient to understand the weighted H\"older norms on the asymptotic region of the manifold.
 In our case however, we also need a bound on the inverse of the Laplacian which, if not careful, can blow up as the collapsing parameter $\epsilon$ goes to zero.
 Therefore, we need to define $g_{cf}$, $\Omega$, $\rho$ and $\phi$ on the interior of $M_{B,n}$ explicitly.
-The correct choices for these functions are summarised in Definition \ref{def:global-analysis:global-metric-and-functions}.
-Before we state this definition, we give an heuristic argument for each choice for each part of the interior region.

-First we consider the metric near the gluing region, i.e. the standard radial coordinate on Taub-NUT or Atiyah-Hitchin, $r_{TN}$ or $r_{AH}$, is larger than a fixed constant $R_3 \gg 1$, and the radial coordinate on the model space, $r_i$ or $r_j$, is less than a fixed constant $R_2 \ll 1$.
-Up to double cover and depending on the kind of singularity, the metric $g$ approximates the model metrics
+We define these as follows: